Making a New World: Individual stories

 After accepting the commission from the IWM, David and Peter Brewis decided against making music entirely and specifically focused on World War I itself because they felt pop music was not the right vehicle for telling a broad story about such a large topic.
 Instead, the Brewis brothers decided to approach the project similarly to how they write their usual songs, which is by focusing upon smaller stories.
 David said of this: "We can't tell the story of the First World War, we certainly can't tell the story of a century after the first World War and everything that came from it, but we can pick little stories, and find ways that maybe they can express something much bigger."
 This approach, which Peter acknowledged was "fairly esoteric" and "niche", was partially inspired by the brothers visiting the IWM in person and seeing the many stories told there.

 In writing the songs, the brothers researched stories, events, and advances that occurred during and after World War I, and picked moments over the course of the next 100 years that they could tie back as a direct or indirect effect of the war.
 David described the songs as an attempt to "capture the echoes of the First World War in all the time since".
 The songs identify technological, political, sociological, and cultural advancements over the course of the century and link them back to the World War I, demonstrating the long-standing consequences of that conflict.
 David said of Making a New World: "The whole album is really about consequences, and how the consequences of that war are still with us."
-He also said that him and Peter were surprised at the extent to which World War I influenced so much of the 20th century: "In some ways, things have changed a lot.
+He also said that he and Peter were surprised at the extent to which World War I influenced so much of the 20th century: "In some ways, things have changed a lot.
 But in some ways, we are still very much living in the world shaped by that conflict in that time."
 The album largely presents these stories in chronological order, starting with those immediately after the war ended, and concluding with the present day.